Kent V. Hasen, MD: Aesthetic Plastic Surgery & Med Spa of Naples

 Above the Muscle (Subglandular or Subfascial)

 Placing implants above the muscle allows for less pain at the time of the surgery and no motion with contraction of the chest muscle.
-Again, usually, only silicone implants are suitable for placement above the muscle.
+In the subglandular pocket, only silicone implants are suitable.
+However, in the subfascial pocket, the Ideal Implant (structured saline) can be placed with excellent results because of the added coverage at the top of the pocket.
 Dr. Hasen is able to provide beautiful, natural-looking breast augmentation results using this placement.

 The FDA warns that placement of the implant above the muscle may impair mammography more than below the muscle.
 Many mammographers and plastic surgeons contend this point.
 Many radiologists feel that the biggest limiting factor to getting reliable mammography with implants is the presence of a capsular contracture regardless of the breast implant being above or below the chest muscle.
 Mammography in patients with significant capsular contracture of the implants is difficult because the firm implant and capsule are adherent to the breast tissue and do not allow for displacement of breast away from the implant for the mammogram.
 In smooth round silicone gel implants, data suggests that placement above the muscle has a higher capsular contracture rate compared with placement under the chest muscle.1

 If you’re pursuing breast augmentation, you have other options, too.
 Dr. Hasen offers nipple reduction, a simple procedure that can easily be incorporated into breast augmentation surgery.
 View real before‐and‐after photos of some past nipple reduction patients to understand what’s possible.